Omni Calculator logo

 You can check the results with the formula:

-💡 You can click on the advanced mode of the calculator to define the temperature change based on an initial and final temperature.
-But be careful and check that your substance doesn't undergo a phase change during this temperature change, as it would require additional energy.
+💡 Check that your substance doesn't undergo a phase change during the temperature change, as it would require additional energy.

 What is the difference between work and power?